ishani-chakraborty/intellivo/README.md

 There are 4 main features that we want to have implemented for our MVP

-1. User authentication - Oauth 2.0
+1. User authentication - Oauth 2.0 (not yet integrated) + Flask-Login
-2. Chat room backend - Flask-SocketIO & SQLALCHEMY
+2. Chat room backend - Flask-SocketIO (not completely integrated) + SQLALCHEMY
-3. Matching algorithm - Principle Component Analysis + K-Means Clustering in Python
+3. Matching algorithm - Principle Component Analysis + K-Means Clustering in Python (not yet integrated)
 4. Website interface - Flask, HTML, CSS, Bootstrap

 ## Roadmap